 Is it right for me?

-Our qualified physicians are ready to help you find out.
-Simply take our medical questionnaire and they will examine your answers.
+We can help you get your repeat gout treatment quickly and easily online.
+Simply take our medical questionnaire and one of our doctors will examine your answers.
 If our doctor approves this medicine for you, they will issue a prescription and our UK pharmacy will dispense your item right away.
 Our tracked courier service means that you can be confident you’ll receive your secure package the next business day.

 - GMC Doctors